adaptdk/sportmaster-backend-task/README.md

 Create an algorithm which will allocate responsibilities to stores with least shipments required.

 # Acceptance criterias
 1. Stores are stored in the priority list.
-(Only when assigning single product)
+(Use priority when assigning single product)
 2. If there is multiple stores which can deliver same products, responsible store should be chosen randomly.
 Example: Store 1 and Store 2 can ship Product 1 and Product 2 to customer.
 Algorithm should chose either Store 1 or Store 2.
 (Only when assigning more than one product)
 3. Products without assigned store, should be removed from cart.
 4. Use any PHP framework.